Steve King: Immigration and multiculturalism

 In March 2017, King wrote "culture and demographics are our destiny.
 We can't restore our civilization with somebody else's babies."
 When asked about his comments, King stood by them, saying: "you need to teach your children your values" and "with the inter-marriage, I'd like to see an America that is just so homogenous that we look a lot the same".
-King was rebuked by members of his own party, including Speaker Paul D. Ryan, but praised by white supremacist David Duke and The Daily Stormer, a neo-Nazi website.
+King was rebuked by members of his own party, including Paul Ryan, the Speaker of the U.S. House of Representatives, but praised by white supremacist David Duke and The Daily Stormer, a neo-Nazi website.

 In July 2017, the House Appropriations Committee voted to fund the US-Mexico border wall, allocating $1.6 billion for it.
 King called for an additional $5 billion for the wall, to be paid for with federal dollars coming from Planned Parenthood, food stamps, and other federal welfare programs, saying, "I would find half of a billion of dollars of that right out of Planned Parenthood's budget, and the rest of it could come out of food stamps and the entitlements that are being spread out for people who have not worked in three generations."

 On November 5, 2018, King referred to Mexican immigrants as "dirt" while at a campaign stop.
 The Weekly Standard reported the comment; King denied saying it and called on The Weekly Standard to release audio of the remarks.
 The Weekly Standard then released a recording of the exchange, confirming that King had made the remarks.
 In May 2019, King warned against "presuming that every culture is equal".
 On September 4, 2019, King posted a video of himself drinking water from water fountains over toilets at migrant facilities.
-Congresswoman Alexandria Ocasio-Cortez criticized the GOP as "anti-immigrant" following the video.
+U.S. representative Alexandria Ocasio-Cortez criticized Republicans as "anti-immigrant" following the video.